 Season to taste and serve with crushed potatoes.

-Serve immediately with your choice of two award-winning reds: 2018 Leopard’s Leap Cabernet Sauvignon – when you are in the mood for a smooth red or 2018 Culinaria Grand Vin – when you want all the complexity of a Bordeaux-style blend!
+Serve with your choice of two award-winning reds: 2019 Leopard’s Leap Cabernet Sauvignon – when you are in the mood for a smooth red or 2019 Culinaria Grand Vin – when you want all the complexity of a Bordeaux-style blend!